All Products

 VPC

-Select a virtual private cloud (VPC) in the corresponding region.
-After the workspace is created, you cannot change the VPC.
-For more information about how to create a VPC, see Create a VPC and a vSwitch.
+Select a VPC in the corresponding region.
+You cannot change the VPC after the workspace is activated.
+To create a VPC, see Create a VPC and a vSwitch.

 • If the target upstream and downstream storage is in a VPC, the Flink workspace must be in the same VPC.